Co-ops and Internships

 Georgia Southern University Career Services

-The Georgia Southern Office of Career Services is responsible for coordinating and overseeing the nonacademic credit activities associated with “experiential learning opportunities” (co-ops and internships) for our students.
+The Georgia Southern Office of Career Services is responsible for coordinating and overseeing the nonacademic credit activities associated with “experiential learning opportunities” (co-ops and internships) for our students and employers.

 The Office of Career Services offers co-op students a seminar taught through distance learning to develop their professionalism and workplace intelligence.
 Modules address using self-management and interpersonal skills to work successfully in a team environment, managing change positively, team leadership, organizational awareness, self-confidence, achievement, drive and leadership.
 This particular program continues to set the Georgia Southern student and their co-op experience apart from other institutions of higher learning.